shailen/angulardart-samples/mini_samples/example/forms/styling_form_fields_to_highlight_user_input/README.md

-This sample explains the following:
+This sample demonstrates the use of the following:

 * novalidate
 * .ng-pristine and .ng-dirty